VUEngine/vuengine.github.io/documentation/language/custom-features.md

 The `abstract` class modifier prevents the creation of class instances through the `new` keyword, without the requirement of there being at least one pure virtual method.

+Classes that have pure virtual methods (by qualifying their declaration with `= 0;`) are implicitly abstract.

 ### Singleton classes

 The language support the declaration of classes that can only have a single instance and adds automatically the necessary code to prevent more than one instantiation.

-The singleton classes' instances are allocated in the stack.
+The singleton classes' instances are allocated in global memory.

 Since singletons are globally accesible, they put at risk the stability of the program by being modifiable from anywhere.
 So, it is important to have some mechanism to help preventing as much as possible such modifications.